Social Change #3

 The effects of change in the composition of a population can have dramatic effects on both economic and social factors.

 The UK, like much of the Western world, is faced with substantial increases in the ageing, post-retirement segment of the population.
-The Government, like many of its counterparts in the West, is only just beginning to wake up to the impact this increase in a non-contributory, high dependency segment will have on welfare benefits, health care, accommodation, transport, etc, etc. At the time of writing, it seems hardly anyone is yet talking openly about the higher taxes which will need to be levied on the smaller, younger working segment of the population which will have to fund the state pensions, health care provision, etc – or the likely resentment that those workers may feel towards the Government and the ageing population which will compromise their own standard of living.
-The reaction of the working population to these demands upon them is, in 4Q/8L terms, the Lower Right Quadrant impacting upon the Lower Left.
-There will need to be a manipulation of culture in the Lower Left, enabling the BLUE and GREEN vMEMES, so that the workers see it as their duty (BLUE value) to provide for those whose ability to provide for themselves is diminished (GREEN value).
+The Government, like many of its counterparts in the West, is only just beginning to wake up to the impact this increase in a non-contributory, high dependency segment will have on welfare benefits, health care, accommodation, transport, etc, etc. At the time of writing, it seems hardly anyone is yet openly facing up to the higher taxes which will need to be levied on the smaller, younger working segment of the population which will have to fund the state pensions, health care provision, etc – or the likely resentment that those workers may feel towards the Government and the ageing population which will compromise their own standard of living.
+(Theresa May’s rather cack-handed attempt to insert policy on the issue into the Conservative’s 2017 campaign is thought to be one of the key reasons she lost her parliamentary majority in that election.
+Very recent reports by the likes of The Times‘ Steven Swinford have Boris Johnson overruling chancellor Rishi Sunak’s desire to remove pension protections for fear of older voters turning against the Tories.)
+The demands on the working population to fund social care via higher taxes is, in 4Q/8L terms, the Lower Right Quadrant impacting upon the Lower Left.
+There will need to be a manipulation of culture in the Lower Left, facilitating the BLUE and GREEN vMEMES, so that the workers see it as their duty (BLUE value) to provide for those whose ability to provide for themselves is diminished (GREEN value).

 Given Clery’s (2012) identification of a clear and growing resentment in Britain of the ‘benefit culture’ (discussed earlier), manipulation of public support for the elderly will need to be undertaken sooner rather than later if large-scale resentment of such support is to be avoided.

-However, clearly some thought is increasingly being has been given to how changes in the Lower Right Quadrant will affect the Lower Left in that politicians are already talking about cultivating the ‘power of the grey vote’ (Helen Cleary, 2013).
-Since older people tend to vote more than young people and be more conservative in their outlooks, it seems not unlikely that we will see a general drift in politics more to the right.
+Clearly some thought is being given as to how changes in the Lower Right Quadrant will affect the Lower Left in that politicians are already talking about cultivating the ‘power of the grey vote’ (Helen Cleary, 2013).
+Since older people tend to vote more than young people and be more conservative in their outlooks, it would be not unlikely that the general drift in politics to the right would continue…but, as discussed earlier, right-wing leaders proving significantly less able to protect their populations from the ravages of Covid-19 may well turn democratic elections more to the centre, if not even the left.

 Changes in the natural environment can also lead to changes in society itself.
 3 natural disasters at the end of the ‘noughties’ illustrate this point:-